drBenway/pixi-vn-wiki/Home.md

 To switch between interface screens (without interrupting the canvas), you can use popups, modals, or even a full screen interface, or navigate between different routes.
 For example, you can use [React Router](https://reactrouter.com/en/main) to navigate between different routes.

+### Enable Interaction with the Interface

+By default, all elements of the interface have the `pointer-events: none` style, because the canvas is above the interface.
+So you must set the `pointer-events: auto` style to the elements that you want to interact with.

 ### Use Angular

 ( Coming soon )